Additional Medications for Treating High Blood Pressure

 The active substance aliskiren is marketed under the following product names:

-The combination drug Rasilamo (where aliskiren was combined with a calcium antagonist) was withdrawn from the market due to insufficient benefit.
+The combination drug Rasilamo (which combined aliskiren with a calcium antagonist) was withdrawn from the market due to insufficient benefit.

-Endothelin receptor antagonists are another drug class for treating resistant high blood pressure.
-However, most preparations are only approved for pulmonary arterial hypertension.
-Only Aprocitentan received EU approval in 2024 for the treatment of resistant hypertension.
+Endothelin receptor antagonists are another class of drugs for treating resistant high blood pressure.
+However, most preparations are only approved for treating pulmonary arterial hypertension.
+Only aprocitentan received EU approval in 2024 for the treatment of resistant hypertension.

-An endothelin receptor antagonist blocks endothelin from binding to its receptors (ETA and ETB), reducing endothelin's vasoconstrictive effect.
-This leads to relaxation of the blood vessels and a lowering of blood pressure.
+An endothelin receptor antagonist blocks endothelin from binding to its receptors (ETA and ETB), which reduces endothelin's vasoconstrictive effect.
+This relaxes the blood vessels and lowers blood pressure.

 Endothelin receptor antagonists: Side effects

-As with most medicines, endothelin receptor antagonists can have side effects.
+As with most medications, endothelin receptor antagonists can have side effects.
 The most common are headaches, edema (fluid accumulation), and dizziness.
-It is important that patients are regularly monitored by their doctor so that side effects can be detected and treated early.
+It is important that patients are regularly monitored by their doctor so side effects can be detected and treated early.

 Sources